L i s a K a n D e

 to order an autographed version of the book directly from me, just email

 me your request.
-The book will be $24.95 which will include FREE
+The book is $24.95 which includes FREE

 media rate shipping.
 (You can upgrade to Priority mail and if you